juliangruber/through-timeout/README.md

 # through-timeout

-Through scream that calls a cb when no data has been written after the first x seconds.
+Through stream that calls a cb when no data has been written after the first x seconds.

 ## Example